lammps/lammps/doc/src/Howto_type_labels.rst

 is not defined for a particular numeric type, only its numeric type can be used.

-This example assigns a label to a bond type, and then uses the type label to redefine the bond coefficients.
+This example assigns labels to the atom types, and then uses the type labels to redefine the pair coefficients.

 .. code-block:: LAMMPS

-   bond_coeff 2 80.0 1.2               # numeric type
+   pair_coeff 1 2 1.0 1.0              # numeric types
-   labelmap bond 2 [C][H]
+   labelmap atom 1 C 2 H
-   bond_coeff [C][H] 80.0 1.2          # type label
+   pair_coeff C H 1.0 1.0              # type labels

 Support for type labels is a work-in-progress for LAMMPS as of Nov 2021.
 If an input script command allows substituting for a